Skip to content

 Example 2: The Real Estate Boost

-A 2025 real estate case study in Austin, Texas, showed that a home with professionally cleaned windows and screens saw a higher volume of foot traffic.
-Clean screens significantly boost curb appeal—92% of homeowners agree that sparkling windows make a home look "well-maintained," a vital factor in a competitive market.
+A seller in Austin, Texas, found that a home with professionally cleaned windows and screens drew noticeably more foot traffic at viewings.
+Clean screens significantly boost curb appeal—sparkling windows make a home look "well-maintained," a vital factor in a competitive market.

 Example 3: The High-Rise Solution